tomciosegal/nutri-store/README.md

 ### Tools
 - [Gitpod](https://gitpod.io/) is the IDE used for developing this project.
-- [Django](https://www.djangoproject.com/) as python web framework for rapid development and clean design.
-- [Stripe](https://stripe.com) as payment platform to validate and accept credit card payments securely.
 - [Travis](https://travis-ci.org/) for continuous integration.
 - [AWS S3 Bucket](https://aws.amazon.com/) to store images entered into the database.
 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to enable creation, configuration and management of AWS S3.